csendesm/pipeline-tutorials/pipeline_aws.md

   --url 'http://x.x.x.x/pipeline/api/v1/clusters/2' \
   --header 'Authorization: Basic YWRtaW46UGFzczEyMzQ=' \
   --header 'Content-Type: application/json'
 ```

  The result should look like this:
 ```
  HTTP/1.1 200 OK
  ```
-To deploy our Kafka on etcd solution to our newly created cluster use the following call:
+To deploy our Kafka solution to our newly created Kubernetes cluster use the following call:

 ```